 I started this project to challenge my ability to create a large and detailed world (16.8km2).
 I decided on the realistic, tactical shooter Squad, because of it's large level sizes and the use of Unreal Engine 4.
-This proved to come with both pros and cons, but I will talk more about that further down.
+This proved to come with both pros and cons, but I will talk more about that further in.

 The level itself is heavily inspired by Panjshir, a mountainous province in northern Afghanistan.
 It's a beautiful and surprisingly lush region, with valleys stretching for miles.
 Fields cover the ground between the mountain tops, while the rivers carve through the landscape.

 Development Time - Ongoing.

 Applications Used - Unreal Engine 4 (Squad SDK), World Machine 2, Photoshop

 When deciding on a location I had a few things in mind.

 I was looking for a mountainous region with flowing rivers, while still providing relatively flat ground for vehicles to traverse easily.

 The location also needed to provide with an interesting environment to battle in.
 These points led me to the northern regions of Afghanistan, more accurately the Panjshir province.

 After finding a suitable location I began searching for good real world topology data.
 I then proceeded by loading the data into World Machine and adding erosion, height contrast and a playing area.